⇓ Watch Video ⇓

 Is It Safe to Scoop Off Mold from Tomato Paste and Use It In Cooking?
 The Answer Is No!

-One of the easiest and most effective ways to store leftover tomato paste is to freeze it in a large ziplock bag.
+The best way how to freeze tomato paste in 2 tablespoon portions.
+One of the easiest and most effective ways to store leftover tomato paste is to freeze it in a large ziploc bag.
 This method keeps your tomato paste fresh for up to 6 months.
 Why do I love this method?
 We don’t need to use anything — no baking paper or trays required.
 Just the bag!
 It thaws quickly in the microwave ( on a cooking dish directly) and saves both time and waste in the kitchen.

-I turn out a ziplock bag.
+I turn out a Ziploc bag.
 Then I place the cutting board inside the bag for convenience to transfer the bag with paste to the freezer.
-With a spoon, place the tomato paste on the top of a ziplock bag in portions.
+With a spoon, place the tomato paste on the top of a ziploc bag in desired portions.
 Freeze it and remove the cutting board.
 Then roll the bag so it turns right side out, and all my frozen tomato paste portions are inside the bag.
 Remember to label the freezer bag with the date.

-For the best result, thaw the tomato paste in the microwave or naturally in the refrigerator before use.
-However, I often just place it frozen in the skillet and let it thaw there.
-Nobody is perfect:)
+For the best result, to keep the original flavor, thaw frozen tomato paste in the refrigerator or use the microwave.
+However, I often just add it straight to the skillet from frozen and let it thaw over low to medium heat—it works great!

 4. Freezing Tomato Paste In Baking Paper

 The easiest way to freeze tomato paste is on baking paper!
-I learned this method just recently from the Internet.
+I learned this tomato paste hack just recently from the Internet.
 Cut 5-6-inch ribbon or squares out of baking paper.
 Place 1 or 2 tablespoons of tomato paste between parchment paper.
-It does not become my favorite method because I still need to use a ziplock bag to store it.
+It has not become my favorite method because I still need to use a ziplock bag in addition to baking paper to store it.
 It thaws quickly and saves both time and waste in the kitchen.

 *Remember to label the freezer bag with the date.

-5. Freezing Tomato Paste In Small Ziplock Bag
+5. Freezing Tomato Paste In Small Ziploc Bag

-Store tomato paste in the freezer with individual small ziplock bags – a smart space-saving trick.
-One creative and efficient way to freeze tomato paste is by one or two tablespoons portioning it into small individual zip-top bags.
-I used a spoon to transfer the paste into each bag, but a wide-mouth funnel also works great and helps keep the sealing area clean—no mess near the zip!
-What I love about this method is how easy it is to squeeze out the air, which helps prevent freezer burn.
+Store tomato paste in the freezer with individual small ziploc bags – a smart space-saving trick.
+One creative and efficient way to freeze tomato paste is to portion it into small individual zip-top bags, using one or two tablespoons per bag.
+I place the bag into the cup so the tomato paste don’t touch the zip closer on the bag and I will be able to close the bag without a mess.
+A wide-mouth funnel also works great and helps keep the sealing area clean—no mess near the zip!
+What I love about this method is how easily it allows for the removal of air, which helps prevent freezer burn.
 When you’re ready to use it, simply cut off the side of the bag and remove the tomato paste.

 📌 Tip: To label each bag, I used painter’s tape.
 Before applying it, I made sure the surface was dry.
 This tape is easy to write on and holds up well in the freezer—plus, it peels off cleanly when you’re done!